How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Share

-How do you convert Android apps to iOS and vice versa?
+How to convert an Android app to iOS and vice versa?
 Developing an app from scratch for a single platform first is a rational decision.
-It’s cheaper, faster, and allows you to maximize your solution's success chances without additional risks like budget constraints or unsatisfied expectations.
+It’s cheaper and faster, and it allows you to maximize your solution's chances of success without additional risks like budget constraints or unmet expectations.

-Reasons to Port Android App to iOS or Vice Versa
+Main Reasons to Convert an Android App to iOS or Vice Versa

 Different businesses have unique motivations for porting Android/iOS apps to another platform.
 Mind that in your exact case, the list of potential considerations may be narrowed or expanded.

-Anyway, let’s overview popular reasons for businesses to convert Android app to iOS and vice versa:
+Anyway, let’s review popular reasons for businesses to convert Android apps to iOS and vice versa:

 Access new markets

-iOS converted to an Android app lets you acquire lots of app users in South America, Africa, Asia, and Central and Eastern Europe.
-Thus, to be well-prepared for expansion to North America, Oceania, other local markets (e.g., Norway, Japan, Saudi Arabia), you need to convert Android to iOS applications to meet user needs.
+An expansion into multiple new markets always requires mobile applications for both platforms. iOS-to-Android conversion lets you acquire many app users in South America, Africa, Asia, and Central and Eastern Europe.
+Thus, to be well-prepared for expansion to North America, Oceania, and other local markets (e.g., Norway, Japan, Saudi Arabia), you need to convert Android to iOS applications to meet user needs.

 Android vs iOS market share on a world map